danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 	- "My door is always open to you"
 	- "Keep an open mind"
 	- "Open your heart"
-	- We refer in more profound ways to an open door, an open mind, an open heart.
-	- Open heart surgery vs having an open heart
-	- Then move on to open book, open eyes, open mind, the peculiar mix of presence and absence in this.
-	- Open used in ways small and large: open a jar but also hospitality, love, enlightenment (door open; heart open; eyes open).
-- Why does the word have this scope?
+	- "My eyes were finally opened"

+- The word "open" has great scope: one reason to wonder about it.

-	- This mixture, rooted in prosaic, means the word is used without further explanation, as if it were understood.
-Widely used because widely understood.
-But is this so?
+* The word is also used with such scope without further explanation, as if it were understood.
+In neither an every day nor a deeper, more figurative sense, does anyone wonder about the difference between an open door and a closed one.
+But this is another reason, indeed, to wonder about it.
-	- Defined negatively rather than positively: "open" means "not closed".

 - Suggests a philosophical inquiry: who but the philosopher cares about the difference between a closed door and an open door.
+- Every day sense: reference to tangible object, such as a jar, a bottle, a door or a window; and as a contrast to "closed".
+"Open" used with "closed" normally, even definitionally.
+(Open means not closed.)

+- In this normal usage, the sense of openness is had by negation.

+    - Look up definiton of "open":
+        - Not closed or blocked up; not covered; not fastened or sealed; not buttoned; not constipated; unguarded;
+	unprotected; unfolded; unclenched; unconcealed.

+- Less common but deeper sense: reference to a condition or state of being, such as hospitality, love, and enlightenment; and without a contrast to "closed", as if *being open*, in this sense, were a virtue in itself.

+- Insofar as "open" so refers to a positive condition, what account are we to give of it?
+The negative definitions seem insufficient.

 - This suggests there is a positive account to give

 ## "open" in more profound uses
 - "Open" used with "closed" normally, even definitionally, but also without a contrast figuratively: